Yeoseodo

-Yeoseodo is an island located off the coast of Jeollanam-do, South Korea.
+Yeoseodo is an island located off the coast of Jeollanam-do, South Korea, in the Jeju Strait.
 It covers an area of 2.51 km2 and is home to approximately 100 residents (as of 2001).
 The landscape features one peak, an unnamed mountain 352 m high.
 Its residents work as both farmers and fishermen, and its main agricultural products include sweet potato, wheat, rice, bean, and sesame.